Preparing for Your Move to Campus

 - Microwave (700 Watts or less)*

-- Refrigerator (no more than 700 Watts, 10 amps, or 4 cubic feet, one per every two students)*
+- Refrigerator (no more than 700 Watts, 10 amps, or 4 cubic feet, one per every two students)* - please see information about our MicroFridge program below.

 - Coffee maker (automatic shut-off required)